FlyMyPG/BuildOne-Ownership-Project/README.md

     - [Amazon](https://smile.amazon.com):
       - "Amazon's Choice" means nothing special.
 It is just advertising, a tag sellers can purchace.
       - "Amazon Brand" and "AmazonBasics" mean it was made just for Amazon, and generally represents good quality and value.
-  - Recommended Brands:
+  - Examples of Name Brands:
-    - Bang-for-the-Buck:  Solutech, eSun, Ziro
+    - Value (good quality & price):  Hatchboxx, Solutech, eSun, Ziro
-    - Masters of Filament:  Hatchboxx, Prusament, Proto-pasta, Polymaker, Colorfabb, Ninjaflex (Flexible, TPE/TPU)
+    - Premium (when only the best will do):  Prusament, Proto-pasta, Polymaker, Colorfabb, Ninjaflex (Flexible, TPE/TPU)

 ### Filament Settings:
   - The Basics: